Estate Planning Law Firm Schaumburg IL

 What is an Estate Plan?

 An estate plan is simply an extension of the steps you take for setting up a will.
 Having a will is essential.
 However, it doesn’t always go quite far enough.
 There are more components that you might need to complete to make sure that you or your loved ones will be taken care of in the event of your death or an accident.
+Here are a few of the things that an estate plan addresses.
+If you have any further questions, you can call an estate planning law firm in Schaumburg, IL.

 - Custody of your children if you cannot care for them before they are adults